MeharUsama/Counsely/README.md

 # Prototype Evaluation Results
 Multiple users evaluated the prototype and identified some small issues in it.
 Detailed heuristic evaluation form is added in the respository.

+# Final Application
+The apk of the application can be downloaded from the folder and complete project can be downloaded from the https://drive.google.com/drive/folders/1nPCuRyqOuBZsomJw9z2iCWQuHfD8AqwA?usp=sharing